This post may contain affiliate links. Please see my disclosure policy for details.

-If you’re more of the foodie type there is lot’s of local cuisines, snacks and famous sweets to try as you wander around.
-Although Bikaner is not famous for its textiles as much as Jodhpur there are plenty of markets explore for souvenirs too!
+If you’re more of the foodie type there are lots of local cuisines, snacks, and famous sweets to try as you wander around.
+Although Bikaner is not famous for its textiles as much as Jodhpur there are plenty of markets to explore for souvenirs too!

 Junagarh Fort / Bikaner Fort